sttp/Specification/Output/README.md

 * Publish/subscribe at data-point level
 * API implemented in multiple languages on multiple platforms

-> :construction: Introduce the each of topical sections that follow.  _Candidate major topic headings:_  (3# items) Command channel, data channel, compression, security, filter expressions, metadata,

-> 06/22/2017 JRC brain dump follows - note these will need to become formal sections once the headings are better established:

 ### Design Philosophies

 * Minimize external libraries and dependencies for reference implementations
 * Keep portability in mind with all protocol design work
 * Target smallest possible API functionality –specialized use cases will be handled by example
 * Set design mantra to be “keep it simple” _as possible_

 ### Data-point Structure